-For many travelers, it's the dream trip.
+For many travelers, it's a dream getaway.
 A bucket-list journey.
 A once-in-a-lifetime adventure.
-We like to call it "the ultimate road trip".
+We like to call it "the ultimate RV road trip."

-Combining the classic, beautiful national parks of the Rocky Mountains over the course of a few weeks in summertime is the RV road trip you've been waiting for.
-You'll take in Yellowstone, Glacier, Waterton, Banff and more, High peaks, open roads, iconic views and picturesque wilderness are all included.
+Look no further — we've put together the perfect national parks RV adventure right here.
+You'll take in Yellowstone, Glacier, Waterton, Banff and more — with high peaks, open roads, iconic views and picturesque wilderness all included.

 Yes, you most definitely do.
 Most RV sites book up at least six months ahead of time.
 Spaces are limited and demand is high in the peak seasons.
 It's important to plan accordingly.

-Coming from the south, start at Yellowstone and plan your route there thoughtfully—you'll want to avoid driving steep mountain passes with hairpin turns in your RV.
-Spend at least five days there before driving north to Glacier.
+Coming from the south, start your RV camping near Yellowstone National Park and plan your route there thoughtfully.
+You'll want to avoid driving steep mountain passes with hairpin turns in your RV.
+Spend at least five days in the area before driving north to Glacier.
 It'll take about seven hours if you're driving straight through, but we recommend stopping in at Big Sky and Missoula.
 Then, settle in at the West Glacier RV Park for at least four nights.

-From here, you can continue north to Waterton and Banff, or head back south to Yellowstone via eastern Montana, stopping at places like Helena and Bozeman.
+From here, you can continue north, out of the United States to Waterton and Banff, or head back south to Yellowstone via eastern Montana, stopping at places like Helena and Bozeman on your return trip.

 You've probably already got Old Faithful and the Grand Canyon of Yellowstone on your list.
-In Glacier, you can't miss the Going-to-the-Sun Road and Logan Pass (if you're RV is too big* for this road, hop on the Red Bus Tours or the National Park Shuttle for a fun and stress-free experience).
+In Glacier, you can't miss the Going-to-the-Sun Road and Logan Pass.
+If your RV is too big for this road — there are vehicle size restrictions — hop on the National Park Shuttle for a fun and stress-free experience.
 In Banff, you'll also want to include a trip up the Banff Gondola, a visit to Lake Louise and a drive on the Icefields Parkway.

-Crossing any border can be a stressful experience.
-If you're prepared, bringing your RV into Canada can be smooth.
-You'll need your passports and proof of insurance.
+Crossing any border can be a stressful experience, but if you come prepared, bringing your RV into Canada should be smooth.
+You'll just need your passports and proof of insurance.
 If you have a pet, make sure it has documentation to prove vaccination against rabies.
-And remember that Canada has a very strict policy for bringing firearms of any kind into the country.
+Also keep in mind that Canada has strict policies surrounding bringing firearms into the country.

 For the latest information on rules and regulations, check with Canadian Border Services Agency (CBSA).

-With some solid research and meticulous planning, you can turn your "Ultimate RV Road Trip" dream into reality.
+With our handy guide, some solid research and detailed planning, you can turn your "Ultimate RV Road Trip" dream into reality.
 We'll see you on the road this summer!